freedom909/minshuku/README.md

 To get started:

-In a terminal window, navigate to the `monolith` directory.
+In a terminal window, navigate to the `air0` directory.

 1. Run `npm install`.
-1. Run `npm start`.
+1. Run `npm run launch`.

-This will start the GraphQL API server on [http://localhost:4000](http://localhost:4000)
+This will start the GraphQL API server on [http://localhost:4010](http://localhost:4010) and 4011

-Next, let's run some local services.
+Next, let's run some subgraph such as subgraph-accounts.

+If you need more, please read  [accompanying Odyssey course](https://www.apollographql.com/tutorials/voyage-part2/monolith-graph-setup).
 1. In a new terminal window, still in the `monolith` directory, run `npm run launch`.
 This will run 4 local services, which you can learn about in the [accompanying Odyssey course](https://www.apollographql.com/tutorials/voyage-part2/monolith-graph-setup).

 ### Resetting the database